DeversiFi (DVF) Achieves Market Cap of $50.28 Million

 - Hokkaidu Inu (HOKK) traded up 1.2% against the dollar and now trades at $0.0004 or 0.00000001 BTC.

 DeversiFi’s genesis date was March 10th, 2021.
 DeversiFi’s total supply is 100,000,000 coins and its circulating supply is 24,147,148 coins.
+The official website for DeversiFi is rhino.fi.
 The Reddit community for DeversiFi is https://reddit.com/r/Deversifi and the currency’s Github account can be viewed here.
 DeversiFi’s official Twitter account is @deversifi and its Facebook page is accessible here.
-DeversiFi’s official website is rhino.fi.

 Rhino.fi is self-custodial, meaning only users can access the tokens they deposit to rhino.fi.”

-It is usually not presently possible to purchase alternative cryptocurrencies such as DeversiFi directly using U.S. dollars.
-Investors seeking to trade DeversiFi should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase DeversiFi using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as DeversiFi directly using US dollars.
+Investors seeking to trade DeversiFi should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase DeversiFi using one of the exchanges listed above.

 Receive News & Updates for DeversiFi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DeversiFi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.